 What if we took a step back, with a more seasonal approach?
 Setting our intentions now, but waiting to set our goals in February when they can properly thrive?
 And what if we spent these few months before setting our goals reflecting on what we like and don’t, and focusing on our values and purpose?
 Maybe we’d make better, more authentic decisions, that are reflective of our true values and ambitions rather than what we think we should be aiming for.

 Setting an intention for the year ahead isn’t complicated.
 They are just a few words that are meaningful to you and set out how you want to live your life.
-My intention is to be more honest and transparent about my own journey, and to be kinder to myself in sharing.
+My intention is to be more open about my own journey, and kinder to myself in sharing.
 There are certain aspects of my life that I don’t regularly share, such as being a parent, trauma, grief and stress.
-These have all shaped me and my approach, and also why I founded Common Exception in the first place.
-Yet my upbringing and my ego — my desire to be liked and likeable, my own personal barriers — sometimes get in the way.
-But what if we were all more honest?
-Perhaps this would make life more refreshing, easier to navigate and also perhaps a bit more joyful.
-There’s a lot of fun as well as healing in honesty.
+These have all shaped me and my approach, and why I founded Common Exception in the first place, and I’m keen to share these more.

 Our values and purpose can be a little harder, and aren’t always fixed.
 Perhaps we’ll learn something new and realise that there’s something’s changed, and that’s ok.
 For me, I value having a meaningful life, and feeling connected — to other people, my body and nature — and having fun.
-At this time in my life, my purpose is also to be a guide, sharing what I know and helping you find your own path.
-My other purpose is to gently look after myself, making sure I’m on my right path too and that it’s bringing me joy.
-Knowing what my values and purpose are guide my decision making throughout the year, ensuring I’m saying yes to the opportunities that are right for me and no to the ones that aren’t.
+Knowing what your values and purpose are will guide your decision making throughout the year, ensuring you’re saying yes to the right opportunities and no to the ones that aren’t.

-So instead of getting caught up in the rush to think about the New Year, I encourage you to slow down and enjoy the journey.
-Think about who you are and how you want to move through the year, and leave your goals to later in the year.
+So instead of getting caught up in the rush to think about the New Year, slow down, listen to your truth and enjoy the journey.
+Think about who you are and how you want to move through the year and leave your goals for later in the year.